-UPDATE: The Re-Open Saskatchewan Training Subsidy (RSTS) program application deadline extended to December 31, 2020
+UPDATED!
+January 7 The Re-Open Saskatchewan Training Subsidy (RSTS) program application deadline extended to March 31

-The provincial government announced a new temporary training program to help businesses train employees to enhance safety protocols and adjust business models as they re-open.
+This temporary training program aims to help businesses train employees to enhance safety protocols and adjust business models as they re-open.
 The Re-Open Saskatchewan Training Subsidy (RSTS) program will reimburse eligible private-sector employers 100 per cent of employee training costs up to a maximum of $10,000 per business to mitigate against additional financial impacts from training required to support their safe re-opening.

 - Training support through the RSTS program will ensure employers have access to training to maintain business activities while continuing to promote workplace safety and stimulate competitiveness without a financial burden;